Abibubble/EPB/README.md

 Once the new visitor has read the About Us and What We Do text, they will notice the Why We are Loved So Much section.
-The user can also scroll to the bottom of any page on the site to locate social media links in the footer.
-At the bottom of the Contact Us page, the user is told underneath the form, that alternatively they can contact the organisation on social media which highlights the links to them.
-Returning Visitor Goals
-As a Returning Visitor, I want to find the new programming challenges or hackathons.

-These are clearly shown in the banner message.
-They will be directed to a page with another hero image and call to action.
-As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.

 The navigation bar clearly highlights the "Contact Us" Page.
 Here they can fill out the form on the page or are told that alternatively they can message the organisation on social media.